XeTute/Synthetic-Alpaca/README.md

 ![Demo image](https://github.com/user-attachments/assets/34a29127-00ad-4e9c-9298-16200a990eeb)
 Example datasets generated using this repo:
 [XeTute/Pakistani-Developer](https://huggingface.co/datasets/XeTute/Pakistani-Developer) |  [XeTute/BigMathematics-Reasoning](https://huggingface.co/datasets/XeTute/BigMathematics-Reasoning)
-If you also published one generated with this script and want it to appear here, just open an issue ;)
+If you also published one generated with this script and want it to appear here, just open a pull request ;)

 ## ⏩ Quickstart
 First, download the `main.py` file from this repo.
 If you don't trust it, please just read the code, it's nothing too complex.